Soldiers Under Command

 Soldiers Under Command is the second release, and first full-length studio album from Christian metal band Stryper, released on August 23, 1985.
 It was the first Christian metal album to achieve Gold record status, selling more than half a million copies.
 The album was originally issued on white vinyl.
-The Live in Japan in-concert video, released in 1986, was filmed on July 8, 1985 during Stryper's tour in support of this album.
+The Live in Japan in-concert video, released in 1986, was filmed on July 8, 1985, during Stryper's tour in support of this album.

 A music video of the title track was released.

-The inspirational verse for this album is 2 Timothy 2:3-4.
+The inspirational verse for this album is 2 Timothy 2:3–4.

+The album's commercial performance directly influenced the recording of Stryper's follow-up, To Hell with the Devil.
+By January 1987, Soldiers Under Command had surpassed 400,000 in sales, leading Enigma Records to provide the band with greater resources for their next record.
+Robert Sweet noted the resulting pressure: "Everybody was really expecting something good after 'Soldiers.'"